Facelift in the Washington, DC Metro

 Who Is a Good Candidate for a Facelift?

-Women and men who are in good health make good candidates for a full facelift when they want to correct moderate to significant facial aging that includes:
+Women and men who are in good health make good candidates for a traditional facelift when they want to correct moderate to significant facial aging that includes:

 • Creases and deep wrinkles on the cheeks